chickenadobo-droid/MSc-Thesis-Pipeline-/README.md

 Cleaning and Classification: Run the master script within the /PositionCleaning directory.
 This will apply smoothing, remove artifacts, calculate speed, and classify the data into distinct behavioural states, creating the final processed data files.

-Statistical Analysis: Finally, use the scripts in the /glmResults directoryati load the fully processed data andstics an linear mixed-effects Toolbo to test the experimental hypotheses!
+Statistical Analysis: Finally, use the scripts in the /glmResults directory to load the fully processed data and run an linear mixed-effects model to test the experimental hypotheses!